Olian04/god-frontend-code-test/ISSUE_LOG.md

 ## Issue 2

-**Issue:** Nextjs was throwing warnings regarding a miss match between server data and client data when using SSR. `Warning: Prop 'className' did not match.`
+**Issue:** Nextjs was throwing warnings regarding a miss match between server data and client data when using SSG. `Warning: Prop 'className' did not match.`
-**Solution:** Move over to CSR and dynamic import instead of SSR until a solution can be found.
+**Solution:** Moved over to SSR instead of SSG.